 Other famous Dutch painters include Rembrandt van Rijn (known as just ‘Rembrandt’), who worked and lived in Amsterdam almost his whole life and Johannes Vermeer from the Dutch city of Delft.
 Both Rembrandt and Vermeer lived in the 17th century Holland, a prosperous time we call the Golden Age.

 Willem-Alexander is the eldest of 3 sons of Beatrix, who was Queen of the Netherlands from 1980 till 2013.
 When Queen Beatrix retired, Willem-Alexander became King of The Netherlands.
 Willem-Alexander (and the monarchy) was not very popular in The Netherlands until he married the beautiful and intelligent Argentine Máxima, thereby turning the entire country monarchy-friendly.

-He is also know Prins Pils, which refers to his love of beer.
-But he is also famously sporty, skating the Elfstedentocht and (former) member of the international Olympic Committee.
+He is also known as Prins Pils, which refers to his love of beer.
+But he is also famously sporty, skating the Elfstedentocht and (former) member of the International Olympic Committee.

 Maxima, Queen of The Netherlands is the daughter of Jorge Zorreguieta, who was part of the government during the military dictatorship of Jorge Videla in Argentina.
 Her father was not therefore not invited to the marriage ceremony.

 Rutger Hauer is a Dutch actor born in 1944 who moved to Hollywood to pursue a successful international career.
 You might have seen him in Nighthawks, Blade Runner, Blind Fury, Flesh & Blood or Escape from Sobibor.